JaviPSanchez/GCP_Templates/01_GCP_Native/README.md

 ## Key Features

-- **Automated Scheduling**: Use Cloud Scheduler to automate data ingestion and processing, for this project each minute!
+- **GCP Native Services**: Fully leverages services such as Cloud Pub/Sub, Cloud Functions, BigQuery, Cloud SQL, and more.
-- **Real-time Processing**: Cloud Pub/Sub and Cloud Functions enable real-time data processing workflows.
+- **Pub/Sub Architecture**: Designed with a Pub/Sub messaging system to enable reliable, real-time data integration.
-- **Scalable Database**: Cloud SQL serves as the core relational database for data storage.
+- **Serverless Streaming Pipeline**: Serverless functions provide a scalable, cost-efficient pipeline for processing and streaming data.
-- **Data Visualization**: Visualize results with Looker Studio and Grafana.
+- **Seamless Data Visualization**: Data is visualized through Looker Studio, bringing insights to life with minimal effort.
-- **Logging and Monitoring**: Implement robust logging and monitoring practices with Cloud Logging and Grafana.
+- **Logging and Monitoring**: Implement robust logging and monitoring practices with Cloud Logging and Cloud Monitoring.

 ## Project Overview